Ambulance Fee Schedule Public Use Files

 Ambulance Fee Schedule (AFS) Public Use Files

-Section 50203 extended payment provisions of previous legislation including the Medicare and CHIP Reauthorization Act (MACRA) of 2015, Protecting Access to Medicare Act of 2014, the Pathway for SGR Reform Act of 2013, the American Taxpayer Relief Act of 2012, the Middle Class Tax Relief and Job Creation Act of 2012, the Temporary Payroll Tax Cut Continuation Act of 2011, the Medicare and Medicaid Extenders Act of 2010, the Patient Protections and Affordable Care Act of 2010 (ACA), and the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA).
+Section 50203 (a) of the BBA of 2018 extended payment provisions of previous legislation including the Medicare and CHIP Reauthorization Act (MACRA) of 2015, Protecting Access to Medicare Act of 2014, the Pathway for SGR Reform Act of 2013, the American Taxpayer Relief Act of 2012, the Middle Class Tax Relief and Job Creation Act of 2012, the Temporary Payroll Tax Cut Continuation Act of 2011, the Medicare and Medicaid Extenders Act of 2010, the Patient Protections and Affordable Care Act of 2010 (ACA), and the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA).

 Data Elements of the AFS Data File

-(1) Carrier: This is the identifier used by the Centers for Medicare & Medicaid Services to identify the entity which has the responsibility for adjudicating and paying claims within a defined geographical location.
+(1) Carrier: This is the identifier used by the CMS to identify the entity which has the responsibility for adjudicating and paying claims within a defined geographical location.

-Part A Medicare Administrative Contractors (MACs) pay based on the zip code within the appropriate carrier geographic location.
+Part A Medicare Administrative Contractors (MACs) pay for ambulance services based on the zip code within the appropriate carrier geographic location.

 (2) Locality: This field represents subsets of locations within a defined jurisdiction with different geographic practice cost indices (GPCI’s).